+To measure the force of friction, set up an experiment in which a block, pulled by a string that runs over a pulley and is attached to a hanging mass, slides across a track.
 Start the block as far from the pulley as possible, release the block, and record the time, t, it takes to move a distance, L, along the track.
 When the hanging mass is small, you may need to nudge the block very slightly to get it moving.
-Repeat with different hanging masses.
+Repeat this measurement with different hanging masses.

 Calculate the friction force.
-The formula for the net force on the block is Fnet = 2ML/t^2, where M is the mass of the block in grams.
+To begin, first calculate Fnet, the net force on the block.
+The equation is Fnet = 2ML÷t2, where M is the mass of the block in grams.

-Calculate Fnet.
 The applied force on the block, Fapplied, is the pull from the string cause by the weight of the hanging mass, m.
-The formula is Fapplied=mg where g = 9.81 meters per second squared is the gravitational acceleration constant.
+Calculate the applied force, Fapplied=mg, where g = 9.81 meters per second squared, the gravitational acceleration constant.

-Calculate Fapplied.
-The normal force is the weight of the block, N = Mg.
+Calculate N, the normal force is the weight of the block.
+N = Mg.

-Calculate N. The friction force is the difference between the applied force and the net force: f = Fapplied - Fnet.
+Now, calculate the friction force, f, the difference between the applied force and the net force.
+The equation is f = Fapplied - Fnet.

 Graph the friction force, f, on the y-axis against the normal force, N, on the x-axis.
 The slope will give you the kinetic friction coefficient.